Pricing

 Start Claude pricing by separating app access from API usage.
 Claude app buyers compare Free, Pro, Max, Team, and Enterprise-style subscription routes.
 Developers and product teams compare Anthropic API token pricing.
 Those lanes can support the same broader Claude strategy, but they do not share one simple price table.

-That split matters more after Fable 5 and Mythos 5.
+That split matters more after Sonnet 5, Fable 5, and Mythos 5.
 A Claude app subscription may be the right purchase for a person doing writing, research, documents, or coding help in Claude.
 An API budget is the right purchase for a product, internal agent, or automated workflow that calls specific Claude models directly.

 App subscriptions and team access